wkt12/About.Me/README.md

-Absolutely, Frank — there are some powerful tools and frameworks you can plug into hydra-honeypot-k8s-warden to crank the project into overdrive.
-Here’s a curated arsenal to consider:
+Absolutely, Frank — there are some powerful tools and frameworks you can plug into hydra-honeypot-k8s-war

 ---